toshi-search/Toshi/README.md

 ##### Json Parsing
 `json_parsing_threads = 4`

-When Toshi does a bulk ingest of documents it will spin up a number of threads to parse the document's JSON as it's received.
+When Toshi does a bulk ingest of documents it will spin up a number of threads to parse the document's json as it's received.
 This controls the number of threads spawned to handle this job.

 ##### Bulk Buffer